tonyelhabr/xengagement/README.md

 for a high-level discussion of how the package can be used to gain insights.
 Also, see [this dashboard](https://xengagement.herokuapp.com/) using outputs from this package.
 (Yes, that is a python-based web app
-:snake: using outputs from an R package :laughing:)
+:snake: using outputs from an R package :laughing:.)

 ## Installation